 |The time in seconds to allow for a response.|

 |A string or Python regular expression.
-The HTTP check will search for this value in the response and will report as DOWN if the string or expression is not found.|
+The HTTP check searches for this value in the response and reports as DOWN if the string or expression is not found.|

 true, reverses the behavior of the

 |If your service uses basic authentication, you can provide the username and password here.|

 |A string or Python regular expression for an HTTP status code.
-This check will report DOWN for any status code that does not match.
+This check reports DOWN for any status code that does not match.
 This defaults to 1xx, 2xx and 3xx HTTP status codes.
 For example: |

 |When set to |

-|By default, the check will collect the response time (in seconds) as the metric |
+|By default, the check collects the response time (in seconds) as the metric |

-|This setting will allow you to override the default certificate path as specified in |
+|This setting allows you to override the default certificate path as specified in |

-|If set, the check will bypass proxy settings and attempt to reach the check url directly.
+|If set, the check bypasses proxy settings and attempt to reach the check url directly.
 This defaults to |

 |This setting allows the service check to follow HTTP redirects and defaults to |

-|A list of arbitrary tags that will be associated with the check.
-For more information about tags, please see our Guide to tagging and blog post, The power of tagged metrics|
+|A list of arbitrary tags that are associated with the check.
+For more information about tags, see the Guide to tagging and blog post, The power of tagged metrics|

 When you have finished configuring

-http_check.yaml, restart the Agent to begin sending HTTP service checks and response times to Datadog.
+http_check.d/conf.yaml, restart the Agent to begin sending HTTP service checks and response times to Datadog.

 Run the Agent’s

-info subcommand and look for
+status subcommand and look for

-http_check under the Checks section:
+http_check under the Checks section.

 |The response time of an HTTP request to a given url, tagged by url, e.g. 'url:http://example.com'.|

-shown as second
+Shown as second

 |Days until SSL certificate expiration|

-shown as day
+Shown as day

 check_certificate_expiration to false.

 Need help?
-Contact Datadog Support.
+Contact Datadog support.